-Congratulations on the purchase of your new Garrett $AT\ Pro^{TM}$ metal detector.
-This enhanced metal detector has been specifically designed for use in more challenging environments such as mineralized grounds and iron-cluttered relic and coin hunting areas.
+Congratulations on the purchase of your new Garrett AT $Pro^{TM}$ metal detector.
+This enhanced metal detector has been specifically designed for use in Europe's challenging environments.

 The AT Pro includes Garrett's exclusive Target ID technology and patented discrimination features.
 Two indicator scales allow you to see the detector's discrimination setting (Lower Scale) as well as the analysis of each target (Upper Scale).
 In addition, a Digital Target ID scale provides a more specific target value.
-The AT Pro also features High Resolution Iron Discrimination (40 points) for separating desirable targets from iron junk in cluttered areas, several advanced audio features and a standard 8.5" x 11" elliptical Double-D searchcoil engineered for optimum performance in more challenging mineralized soils.
+The AT Pro also features High Resolution Iron Discrimination (40 points) for separating desirable targets from iron junk in cluttered areas, several advanced audio features and a standard 28x22cm elliptical Double-D searchcoil engineered for optimum performance in Europe's more challenging mineralised soils.
 In addition, the AT Pro can be operated in a very user-friendly Standard (STD) Mode or in a more advanced PRO Mode for experienced hunters.